 LIVE LIKE YOU WERE DYING

 What if this year were your last?
 How would you live it?
 What sort of person would you be?
 What would you do?
-If you knew you would die before the end of 2005, how would you spend the time you have left?
+If you knew you would die before the end of this year, how would you spend the time you have left?